softwareJengineer/chat_app_v2/frontend/README.md

 * Add a bootstrap "theme" to switch things from blue or purple
 * Header when signed in as a patient

-* Make it so that if the profile is loaded in already and we have our tokens that we cant be on the signup or login pages
-    - This but also for the different page access

 Database related stuff
 * "sentiment" field of the ChatSession model isn't correct